ShilpaG813/placement-tracker/README.md

 - 👤 **Profile Management** — Edit profile, skills, CGPA and resume link
 - 🔍 **Search & Filter** — Filter applications by status and search by company/role

+## 🧪 How to Use
+1. Open the Live Demo link
+2. Sign up using your email
+3. Add your interview details
+4. View upcoming and past interviews
+5. Edit or delete reminders anytime

 ## 🛠️ Tech Stack

 | Layer | Technology |